sbailouni/cse15l-lab-reports/lab-report-5-week-10.md

 ![foo ![bar](/url)](/url2)
 ```

-For this test, the correct output should be an empty ArrayList with no links because the exclamation mark behind the first open bracket makes it an invalid link.
+For this test, the correct output should be an empty ArrayList with no links because the exclamation mark behind the open bracket makes it an invalid link.

 To find the differences between the two implementations of markdown parse, I used `diff` on the results.txt files of both our implementation and the one provided for lab 9 using the following command in the terminal on the remote server: